phpb-com/short-duid/README.md

 ###### Parameters
 - `shard_id` - ID of this instance of short-duid, should be unique and not shared with other instances in the cluster; from 0 to 1023
 - `salt` - Salt that is used by hashid encoder/decoder, should be constant and shared across all nodes in the cluster.
 Do not change this parameter once used in production, or you will have collisions in the alphanumeric IDs.
 Good way to generate salt on Linux: `dd if=/dev/random bs=1 count=102400 2>/dev/null| sha256sum`
-- `epoch_start` - Number of **seconds** since unix epoch (1970, Jan 1 00:00:00 GMT).
+- `epoch_start` - Number of **milliseconds** since unix epoch (1970, Jan 1 00:00:00 GMT).
 This should be some date in the near past and should never be changed further into the future once in production.
-Example: 1433116800; //Mon, 01 Jun 2015 00:00:00 GMT
+Example: 1433116800000; //Mon, 01 Jun 2015 00:00:00 GMT

 <hr />
 ##### &lt;short-duid instance&gt;.getDUID(count)